- Business Directory

 You need to speak with the Building Division (Chief Building Official) if you are doing any type of internal or external renovations to determine your need for a building permit or to verify if you will need a Change of Use permit.
 Even if you are not proposing any changes or construction to a building, you still need to determine if a Change of Use permit is necessary.
 This process ensures that the building will meet the requirements of the Ontario Building Code for the new occupancy.
 Where health and safety requirements are more restrictive than the existing requirements it may mean possible upgrades will be necessary.
 Contact the Lyle Merritt for more information.

-Lyle Merritt, Chief Building Official
+Todd Rogers, Chief Building Official

 Ph: 905-835-2900 ext 201